-As decision-makers for the organization, boards need to understand the threats that their organization faces, but this can be difficult.
-Many directors may not realize just how digital the business has become; directors may not appreciate how the convergence of IT, Enterprise Technology and Operations Technology has shaped the business and led to an increase in opportunities for attackers to gain access
+As decision-makers for the organisation, boards need to understand the threats that their organisation faces, but this can be difficult.
+Many directors may not realise just how digital the business has become; directors may not appreciate how the convergence of IT, Enterprise Technology and Operations Technology has shaped the business and led to an increase in opportunities for attackers to gain access.

-Hierarchical structures within the organization are also a consideration.
-The fact that the board is positioned "above" the organization means that the employees responsible for the organization's security my not feel confident enough to report back any misgivings that they have about the firm's security scheme.
-Research by Deloitte and Systemec suggests that, in some regions, up to 70% of IT decision-makers lack confidence in their company's security policies and concludes that more than two-thirds of organizations lack the ability to protect themselves against attack.
-Similarly, the security team may not be aware that the board's security falls within their role, assuming that this instead falls under the control of the corporate secretary and should not fall within the remit of the organization's own security scheme.
+Hierarchical structures within the organisation are also a consideration.
+The fact that the board is positioned "above" the organisation means that the employees responsible for the organisation's security my not feel confident enough to report back any misgivings that they have about the firm's security scheme.
+Research by Deloitte and Systemec suggests that, in some regions, up to 70% of IT decision-makers lack confidence in their company's security policies and concludes that more than two-thirds of organisations lack the ability to protect themselves against attack.
+Similarly, the security team may not be aware that the board's security falls within their role, assuming that this instead falls under the control of the organisation's own security scheme.

-Given Boards need to understand the threats that their organization faces but this can be difficult, many directors may not realize just how digital the business has become
+Given Boards need to understand the threats that their organization faces but this can be difficult, many directors may not realise just how digital the business has become

 Another factor is the actions of the directors themselves contributing to a board's increased potential security risk; in choosing to access, store and distribute board materials in an insecure but convenient manner, directors are potentially exposing this data to third parties and losing control of that data.
-Email, PDF and cloud-based storage systems, for example, are likely to be much less secure than the methods employed by the organization.
+Email, PDF and cloud-based storage systems, for example, are likely to be much less secure than the methods employed by the organisation.